kaldi-asr/kaldi-svn-archive/INSTALL.md

 and maybe you will face some of my problems too.
 So this is the reasons for writing my building procedure down.

+Please note than I committed changes which enables much easier installation to `sandbox/oplatek`.
+The changes is not merged into trunk at the time of writing (Let me know if this is obsoleted!).
+The mark 'deprecated' on the line bellow marks the changes which I did and that you need to do *ONLY FOR THE TRUNK VERSION OF KALDI*.
+*[DEPRECATED BY `sandbox/oplatek`]*

 Installing external dependencies
 ================================
 See `kaldi-trunk/tools/INSTALL` for info.